 And a silver sixpence in her shoe."

-The old is to keep connected with the brides past and her family.
-The new means optimism for the life after marriage.
+The old is to keep connected with the bride's past and her family.
+The new means optimism for the marriage.
 The burrowed thing usually comes from a friend who is in a good marriage as a charm for good luck.
-The reason for blue was that in Roman times, blue was the color of love which the Christians turned into meaning fidelity.
-(Most bridal gowns were blue up until the late 19th century.)
-Finally, the sixpence in the shoe was another good luck charm, this one from the Scots who believe that a coin in the shoe guarantees money
+The reason for blue was that in Roman times, blue was the color of love which the Christians turned into a meaning fidelity.
+Finally, the sixpence in the shoe was another good luck charm, this one from the Scots who believe that a coin in the shoe guarantees money.

-Itchy PalmsThis superstition states that if the right hand itches, money coming in, but if the left hand itches money coming out.
-Or you're having an allergic reaction to medication, and I don't know why the South paw gets the raw deal but this sounds a bit funny to me.
+Itchy PalmsThis superstition states that if the right hand itches, money is coming in, but if the left hand itches money is going out.
+Or, more practically, you're having an allergic reaction to medication.

-Again the origin for this one is unknown, but the earliest recording of it comes from Shakespeare, in Julius Caesar, Brutus says, "Let me tell you Cassius, you yourself are much condemned to have an itching palm." ooo sick burn Brutus.
+Again the origin for this one is unknown, but the earliest recording of it comes from Shakespeare, in Julius Caesar, Brutus says, "Let me tell you Cassius, you yourself are much condemned to have an itching palm."
+Oooooo, sick burn, Brutus.

-Spilling SaltSpilling salt may have been more of a manners issue than a bad luck issue...and then the it just became habit.
-Long ago salt was an expensive commodity, and one that had many useful purposes.
-Wasting salt was frowned upon, and so it is suggested that people just started saying it was bad luck so that people would be careful with it.
-Although, starting a rumor that to undo the bad luck is to waste more salt doesn't make sense to me...but I'm not from long ago.
+Spilling SaltSpilling salt may have been more of a manners issue than a bad luck issue... and then the superstition became habit.
+Long ago, salt was an expensive commodity, and one that had many useful purposes.
+Wasting salt was frowned upon, and so it is suggested that people just started saying it was bad luck so they would be more careful with it.

 WishingEvery child knows that once everyone has finished singing "Happy Birthday" they must blow out ALL the candles on their cake in one breath, and make a silent wish.
-If you don't blow them all out at once, or you tell someone the wish...you're screwed.
+If you don't blow them all out at once, or you tell someone the wish... it won't come true.

-The origin of this strange superstition is impossible to find.
-When doing the research I couldn't find anything, which led me to believe this is just another "because I said so" moment for parents...as if they were running low on those.
+The origin of this strange superstition is a mystery.
+It might be just another "because I said so" moment for parents... as if they were running low on those.

 items 6 - 10 of 13